CyrusNajmabadi/lang-design/DictionaryExpressions.md

 void X(Dictionary<A, B> dict);
 ```

-Similar to collection-expressions, there is no betterness between disparate concrete dictionary types.
+Similar to *collection expressions*, there is no betterness between disparate concrete dictionary types.
 For example:

 ```c#
 void X(Dictionary<A, B> dict);